google/tarpc/README.md

 In this example, `hello` returns `Result`, but in more complex servers, you might talk to another server or do something using IO.
 In those cases, the `HelloFut` type would be something more complex.
 An example of such a server can be found in `examples/two_servers.rs`.
-In cases where RPCs are very fast and don't block, implementing `FutureService` is a good choice, since there's no threading overhead.
+In cases where RPC handlers are very fast and don't block, implementing `FutureService` is a good choice, since there's no threading overhead.
 However, blocking in an RPC method implementation would cause the reactor core running the server to grind to a halt, which would prevent new RPCs from being served.
 Blocking operations can still be used, but their execution must be delegated to a thread.
 A common way to do that is to use `futures-cpupool`.

-The `listen` method returns the bound address and the server future.
+The `listen` method returns the server handle and the server future.
 Running this future on a reactor core causes the server to serve incoming requests.
-Having the future itself returned gives you the flexibility to run the server on your own reactor.
+Having the future itself returned gives you the flexibility to run the server either using a reactor handle (`handle.spawn()`), or by running it on the reactor directly.
+Running the server future on a handle is useful if you might run multiple servers on the same reactor.
 After calling `listen` we need to run the server on a reactor core.
-The returned future will never resolve, so the `reactor.run()` statement will block forever.
-Next is the client.
+The returned future will not resovle unless `handle.shutdown().shutdown()` is called.
+In this particular code snippet, it will run forever.
+Next is the command line interface in the `examples/future_cli` crate.

 ```rust
 extern crate clap;